-2.2 ORGANIZATION
+2.2 Organization

 The Electric Utility Director is responsible for the overall management of the Electric Utility Division.
+(The Electric Utility Director position is currently vacant.)
 The Electric Director oversees the day-to-day operations of the Electric Division and manages the Division's staff.
-The Director also provides oversight of the Power Plant budget, monitors the contracts of the energy coordinator and the power generation operator/manager and is responsible for NAES (Operator) contracts and oversight.
-The Electric Division is organized into three separate operating sections.
+The Director also provides oversight of the Power Plant budget, monitors the contracts of the energy coordinator and the power generation operator/manager, and is responsible for North American Energy Services Corporation (NAES Corporation) contracts and oversight.
+The Electric Division is organized into four separate operating sections.
 Descriptions of the current Electric Division sections are provided below.